Aliases for RRAGB Gene

 GeneCards Summary for RRAGB Gene

-RRAGB (Ras-Related GTP Binding B) is a Protein Coding gene.
+RRAGB (Ras Related GTP Binding B) is a Protein Coding gene.
 Diseases associated with RRAGB include parasitic helminthiasis infectious disease.
-Among its related pathways are Signaling by GPCR and mTOR signalling.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include GTP binding and guanyl ribonucleotide binding.
 An important paralog of this gene is RRAGA.

 UniProtKB/Swiss-Prot Summary for RRAGB Gene